SeungjinPark2/ethernaut-solutions/README.md

 # Ethernaut Solution

 This project aims to record solutions for challenges on [ethernaut](https://ethernaut.openzeppelin.com/). \
-On ethernaut it is available to solve some levels only using browser setups, but often needs tools outside browser, such as truffle or remix. \
+On ethernaut, it is available to solve some levels only using browser setups, but often needs tools outside browser, such as truffle or remix. \
 So I thought reproducable, sharable, recordable project would help some people on new to ethernaut.

 ## requirement